Solution · Home Services

 Capture every after-hours emergency call, convert phone inquiries into dispatched jobs faster, and earn repeat work through seasonal reactivation.
 Four AI agents run your growth loop around the clock.

-Prefero helps HVAC, plumbing, electrical, cleaning, landscaping, and pest control businesses capture after-hours emergency calls, convert phone inquiries into dispatched jobs, and earn repeat and seasonal work by running the growth loop autonomously.
-Four AI agents (Lila for local search visibility, Cora for 24/7 call and lead capture, Echo for seasonal reactivation, and Sage for lead-to-job analytics) keep the dispatch board full even when every technician is already on a job.
+Prefero helps HVAC, plumbing, electrical, cleaning, landscaping, and pest control businesses rank for local and AI search, capture after-hours emergency calls before a competitor answers, and earn repeat and seasonal work through automated follow-up.
+Four specialist AI agents split the work (Lila for discovery and online presence, Cora for lead conversion and booking, Echo for retention and loyalty, and Sage for insight), so the dispatch board stays full even when every technician is already on a job.

 How the four agents work for you